Slippy2k/hode-cyxx/techdocs/win32.md

 ## Savegame

-The engine does not allow saving the game state but tracks the last level and restart point reached by the player.
+The engine does not allow saving the game state but tracks the last level and a restart point reached by the player.
 This is saved in the setup.cfg file.

 The file is 212 bytes long and contains the state for 4 different players :

 * each player state block is 52 bytes long and stored consecutively
-* at offset 209 is the current player index (0-3)
+* at offset 209 : the current player index (0-3)
-* at offset 211 is a checksum : a XOR of the previous 210 bytes
+* at offset 211 : checksum ; a XOR of the previous 210 bytes

 Data        | Field                       | Comment
 ------------|-----------------------------|--------